When you buy through our links, we may earn a commission. Learn more.

 One funny thing I noticed when using them is if you turn off the blinker by pressing on the same button you used to turn them on, the light goes out.

-I’ve tested a few eBikes before, and one of my main complaints is their extremely heavy weight.
+I’ve tested a few eBikes before, and my major complaint is the extremely heavy weight.

-Most ebikes aren’t as maneuverable as regular bikes and for riding in traffic and turning sharp corners they aren’t comfortable to me.
+Most ebikes aren’t as maneuverable as regular bikes.
+When riding in traffic and turning sharp corners, they aren’t comfortable to me.

 There are some things that are given up for the design and weight.
 Like the rear hub motor instead of a central one, and no gears.

-But I think for street cyclists who mainly stay in urban areas and on paved roads this could be one of the best options out there.
+For street cyclists who mainly stay in urban areas and on paved roads, this could be one of the best options out there.

 The smart features, how useful are they?